Whimsy Stick

 Deliberate all-done ending

 After the final catch and drop-it: “all done,” pole goes behind your back or out of sight, immediate chew or scatter feed.
 Same routine every time.
-The dog learns that all-done means rest is coming — not that the game got interrupted.
+The dog learns that all-done means rest is coming.

 Drive resolution + rest transition